Fasting in the Mountains: Why Altitude and Quiet Deepen the Fast

 The essentials

-- Studies on time spent in nature show that twenty to thirty minutes outdoors measurably lower stress hormone levels.
+• Studies on time in nature show that twenty to thirty minutes outdoors measurably lower stress hormone levels.

-- Movement is part of Buchinger fasting therapy: moderate aerobic training and moderate strength training, slower than usual.
+• Movement is part of Buchinger fasting therapy: moderate aerobic and moderate strength training, slower than usual.

 My hideaway in the mountains

 People who travel to the mountains to fast rarely come only for the method.
-They come for distance and a different view from the window — a morning that runs not through appointments but across an alpine meadow.
-At Tannerhof this becomes my hideaway in the mountains.
+They come for distance and a different view from the window.
+They come for a morning that runs not through appointments but across an alpine meadow, along a mountain stream, up to the next ridge or back down.
+At Tannerhof this becomes my hideaway in the mountains — a retreat that gives the fast room without filling it.

 Naturhotel Tannerhof offers Body Detox as medically guided Buchinger fasting.
 The method stays clear: the conscious, time-limited abstention from solid food and stimulants.
-Herbal tea, mild vegetable broth, fresh juices and plenty of water carry the day.
+Instead of meals, herbal tea, mild vegetable broth, freshly pressed juices and plenty of water carry the day.
+The mountain setting does not change the method — it makes it more physical, more visible, easier to live.

 Why the mountain rhythm deepens the fast

-A widely cited study by Hunter et al. (Frontiers in Psychology, 2019) measured cortisol in city dwellers before and after time outdoors.
-A nature experience clearly lowered the stress hormone within twenty to thirty minutes.
-A review of shinrin-yoku (Antonelli et al., 2019) found similar effects.
+The effect of time in nature is now well studied.
+A widely cited study by Hunter and colleagues (Frontiers in Psychology, 2019) measured cortisol in city dwellers before and after time outdoors.
+The result: a nature experience clearly lowered the stress hormone cortisol, most effectively within a window of twenty to thirty minutes.
+A review of Japanese shinrin-yoku, mindful forest bathing (Antonelli et al., International Journal of Biometeorology, 2019), reaches a similar finding: time in the forest measurably lowers cortisol in the short term compared with urban surroundings.

 Movement that fits the fast